Cranberry and Pear Sauce

 I happen to be of the last minute variety.
 Sure, I’m a great planner in my head.
-There, I create festive tablescapes that rival the cover of Real Simple magazine, make all my Christmas gifts from recycled pallets and twine, and have a cinnamon candle lit and soft holiday music playing at all times.
+There, I create festive tablescapes that rival the cover of Real Simple magazine, fill my freezer with ready-to-thaw-and-serve Cream Cheese Pumpkin Rolls, and light cinnamon candles, all while soft, peaceful Christmas music floats through the house.

 But real life looks more like this: